Ghaza thesis: Revisionism

 The fundamental problem with the study of the fourteenth-century Ottomans is the lack of surviving documentation from that time period.
-Not a single Ottoman authentic written document has been found from the time of Osman I, the first Ottoman ruler.
+Not a single authentic written Ottoman document has been found from the time of Osman I, the first Ottoman ruler.
 Historians are thus forced to rely upon sources produced long after the events they purport to describe.
 Ottoman studies have thus benefited from the techniques of literary criticism, allowing historians to properly analyze Ottoman literary works from later periods.

 The Ghaza thesis came under attack from numerous scholars beginning in the 1980s.
 Critics drew attention to the fact that the early Ottomans acted in ways contrary to what one would expect from zealous religious warriors.
 They were not strictly orthodox Muslims, but rather tolerated many heterodox and syncretic beliefs and practices.
 They also willingly recruited Byzantines into their ranks and fought wars against other Muslims.
 Thus rather than describing reality, later Ottoman writers who characterized their ancestors as ghazis were "adorning [them] with higher ideals," when in fact their original motivations had been much more mundane.
 For Ottomans writing in the fifteenth century, presenting the earlier Ottoman rulers as ghazis served their political objectives.
 In emphasizing the mythical and legendary quality of the stories presented by Ottoman writers, the historian Colin Imber has gone so far as to declare the entire period a "black hole," the truth about which can never truly be known.